-From time to time, the Central Bank intervenes in the foreign exchange market in the event of sharp exchange rate fluctuations in order to a void a brupt movements in prices, costs and revenues, and to limit uncertainty.
+From time to time, the Central Bank intervenes in the foreign exchange market in the event of sharp exchange rate fluctuations in order to avoid abrupt movements in prices, costs and revenues, and to limit uncertainty.
 Despite these interventions, the colón has depreciated in the past and may in the future depreciate significantly.
-Should the colón depreciate significantly against the U.S. dollar over an extended period of time, economic growth in Costa Rica could be a dversely affected or even reversed, and it could be more difficult for the Republic to repay debt obligations denominated in foreign currency, such as the Notes.
-As of August 2023, 37.1% of Costa Rica's public debt is denominated in foreign currency, of which 59.0% are loans with multilateral and bilateral organizations and 40.8% correspond to the issuance of debt securities in the international capital markets.
+Should the colón depreciate significantly against the U.S. dollar over an extended period of time, economic growth in Costa Rica could be adversely affected or even reversed, and it could be more difficult for the Republic to repay debt obligations denominated in foreign currency, such as the Notes.
+As of December 31, 2022, 39.6% of Costa Rica's public debt is denominated in foreign currency of which, 60.4% are loans with multilateral and bilateral organizations and 39.6% correspond to the issuance of debt securities in the international capital markets.
 Therefore, a depreciation of the colón against the U.S. dollar would also impact the ability of Costa Rican entities, individuals and financial institutions to satisfy their payment obligations under their U.S. dollar-denominated debt.

-Alternatively, should the colón appreciate significantly, Costa Rica's exports may be a ffected, which would adversely affect Costa Rica's economy and Costa Rica's ability to perform its obligations under the Notes.
+Alternatively, should the colón appreciate significantly, Costa Rica's exports may be affected, which would adversely affect Costa Rica's economy and Costa Rica's ability to perform its obligations under the Notes.
 According to MONEX, during 2022, the average exchange rate of the colón appreciated by approximately 7.1% against the U.S. dollar.
-In the ten-month period ended October 31, 2023, the exchange rate showed an accumulated appreciation of 10.5% compared to December 2022.
-When comparing December 2021 with December 2022, the colón appreciated by 7.0%.
+In the first six months of 2022, the exchange rate showed an accumulated depreciation of 7.7% compared to December 2021.
+However, when comparing December 2021 with December 2022, the colón appreciated by 7.1%.
 In this period, the country was still experiencing the economic effects of the pandemic and demand for foreign currency increased, originating from higher prices of raw materials and international costs for the transport of goods, as well as a greater demand for foreign currency by the pension fund operators.
 The net international reserves of the National Banking System amounted to U.S.\$9,069.9 million as of December 31, 2021.
 As of December 31, 2022, the net international reserves of the National Banking System increased to U.S.\$11,264.1 million.